oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### New connection (POST)

-It will be possible to create a new connection without adding a storage domain along with it, and later on create a storage domain and relate it to existing connection by providing the connection id.
+It will be possible to create a new connection without adding a storage domain along with it, and only later reference it from any domain by providing the connection id.

 ### Delete connection